-You decide how long you want to detox, choosing a minimum of 7-14 days, or as an ongoing lifestyle change.
-Once you experience how good you feel -- balanced, energized and with more clarity than before―you may not want to go back to eating the same old way.
+You decide how long you want to detox, choosing a minimum of seven to 14 days, or as an ongoing lifestyle change.
+Once you experience how good you feel―balanced, energized, and with more clarity than before―you may not want to go back to eating the same old way.
 This is called keeping it pure and simple.

 Keep in mind that around the third day you may feel tired, irritable, or just plain icky.
 Some people sail through this without a hitch, but you may experience symptoms of withdrawal and detoxification.
 Remember to drink plenty of water and exercise, even if it’s only walking briskly.
 Sweat in a sauna or steam bath if you can, as that helps push toxins out of the body.

-Vegetables: 9 servings per day are ideal.
+- Vegetables: Nine servings per day are ideal.
 Vegetables should include broccoli, Brussels sprouts, cauliflower, onion, daikon radish, burdock root, turnips, rutabaga, leeks, dark and leafy greens (kale, collards, mustard, turnip, or dandelion greens, bok choy, tatsoi, chicory, watercress, radicchio) and field greens (arugula, organic mesclun, romaine, red and green leaf lettuce).
-Other vegetables are mineral rich seaweed; carrots; beets; green, yellow and winter squash; sweet potatoes, parsnips.
+Other vegetables are mineral-rich seaweed; carrots; beets; green, yellow and winter squash; sweet potatoes, parsnips.

 Many of these foods are general offenders and should not be in our diets on a general basis, so the detox can actually kick-start a new lifestyle.
 Keep in mind that the most common food allergens are milk, eggs, wheat, tree nuts, corn, peanuts, shellfish, and fish.
 Add these back into your diet one at a time if you believe that you might be sensitive to any of the above-listed foods.
 If you are, after not consuming them for a couple of weeks you will notice a marked negative response.

-Liquids: Soda, coffee, black tea, alcohol, milk.
-Soymilk should be omitted or consumed in very small quantity.
-Fruit juices should be consumed in limited quantity or not at all, and restricted to unsweetened cranberry juice and fresh pressed juices.
+- Liquids: Soda, coffee, black tea, alcohol, milk.
+Soymilk should be omitted or consumed in a very small quantity.
+Fruit juices should be consumed in limited quantity or not at all and restricted to unsweetened cranberry juice and fresh-pressed juices.

-Grains and breads: Omit all white bread, white flour, white rice, wheat, and all grain and flour containing gluten.
+- Grains and breads: Omit all white bread, white flour, white rice, wheat, and all grains and flour containing gluten.
 These include barley, bulgur, couscous, durum, farina, graham flour, kamut, matzo, rye, seitan, semolina, spelt, and triticale.
 The jury is out on oats, as they sometimes irritate gluten sensitivity.
-Corn is also a very common allergen, so cornmeal, corn cereals, grits etc should be eliminated temporarily.
+Corn is also a very common allergen, so cornmeal, corn cereals, grits, etc., should be eliminated temporarily.

-Protein: Soy products should be avoided, and reintroduced only in organic form as tofu or tempeh.
+- Protein: Soy products should be avoided and reintroduced only in organic form as tofu or tempeh.
 Other soy products are excessively processed.
 Seitan (which is gluten) should be temporarily eliminated.
 Do not eat any animal products except (optionally) a small amount of fish as listed in recommended foods above.
-If animal foods are part of the regular diet, restrict consumption to small amounts of free range and organic beef, lamb, pork, turkey and chicken and eggs.
-(Keep in mind that in Europe a serving of meat is 3-4 ounces).
-Cold cuts, processed sausages, canned meat, shellfish, farmed non-organic salmon, large predatory and deep sea fish (such as marlin, shark, dolphin, tuna, swordfish, mahi mahi) should be avoided.
+If animal foods are part of the regular diet, restrict consumption to small amounts of free-range and organic beef, lamb, pork, turkey and chicken, and eggs.
+(Keep in mind that in Europe a serving of meat is three to four ounces).
+Cold cuts, processed sausages, canned meat, shellfish, farmed non-organic salmon, large predatory and deep-sea fish (such as marlin, shark, dolphin, tuna, swordfish, mahi-mahi) should be avoided.

-Nuts and Seeds: Peanuts and peanut butter (very common allergen), cashews Brazil, and macadamia nuts.
+- Nuts and Seeds: Peanuts and peanut butter (a very common allergen), cashews Brazil, and macadamia nuts.

-Fruit: Excessively sugary fruits like grapes should be eaten in very small quantity or avoided; black and red grapes are more vitamin-rich than green.
+- Fruit: Excessively sugary fruits like grapes should be eaten in very small quantities or avoided; black and red grapes are more vitamin-rich than green.
 Make sure all grapes are organic.
-Tropical fruits such as mango, papaya, banana and pineapple should only be eaten in a warm climate or in the summer months when their cooling properties are beneficial.
-Excess citrus should be avoided, especially orange juice, as it is mucus producing.
+Tropical fruits such as mango, papaya, banana, and pineapple should only be eaten in a warm climate or in the summer months when their cooling properties are beneficial.
+Excess citrus should be avoided, especially orange juice, as it is mucus-producing.
 Whole citrus fruits may be tolerated on occasion.
 Due to its high sugar content, dried fruit should be limited to occasional consumption.

 Please consult your healthcare provider before undertaking any significant dietary changes.